voidnologo/shadowrun/_posts/2018-11-26-scrapyard_part3.md

 ---
 layout: post
-title: The Scrapyard Part 3: Escape from Certain Slobbery Death
+title: "The Scrapyard Part 3: Escape from Certain Slobbery Death"
 ---

 Our adventure began in the computer room in the office building of the Forsaken Scrapyard.